urreita9/aid4Aids/README.md

 ### Cart functionality
 - You can add any number of items of the products you like.
 Then, in the cart, you can remove one product or remove all of them.
 - If you are logged in, you'll see the Ckeckout button.
 - If you are not logged in, you will see the Login button.
-Once you authenticate and return to Home, you will see that cart keeps the products you have added.
+Once you authenticate and return to Home, you will see that cart keeps the products that you had added before.